keithbowes/obmenu/README.md

   If you use PyPy, you'll need the equivalents of the Python versions specified above.

-  You no longer need pygtk and pyglade, required by the original obmenu.
+  You no longer need pygtk and pyglade, required by the original Obmenu.

 ## INSTALLATION